Byron Buxton Player Props: Twins vs. Mariners

-The Minnesota Twins, including Byron Buxton (.159 on-base percentage in past 10 games, 126 points below season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.
+The Minnesota Twins and Byron Buxton (.184 slugging percentage over his past 10 games, including one homer), take on starter George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Mariners.
+He had a hitless performance in his most recent game (0-for-5) against the Mariners.

 Byron Buxton Game Info & Props vs. the Mariners